June 5, 2020

 Dolgellau is a good base if you’re intent on climbing Snowdon, while Beaumaris is the perfect spot from which to explore Anglesey.
 Llandudno has all the charms of a classic family holiday, while nearby Conwy is smaller but much more picturesque.

-If you’d prefer to stay somewhere with more going on, Bangor has a big student population and therefore a decent nightlife, while the royal town of Caernarfon offers history and tradition in abundance.
+If you’d prefer to stay somewhere with more going on, Bangor offers more by way of decent nightlife, while the royal town of Caernarfon offers history and tradition in abundance.

 Vast and sparsely populated, it’s also known for its remarkable castles, traditional Scottish clan history and friendly, charming people.

 Love whisky and walking?
-Not only does the Scottish Highlands have some of the most breathtakingly beautiful scenery in all of the UK, but some of the world’s best malts are brewed here too.
-There’s nothing quite like a dram of Old Pulteney after a long walk.
+Not only does the Scottish Highlands have some of the most breathtakingly beautiful scenery in all of the UK, but some of the world’s best malts are made here too.
+There’s nothing quite like cosying up by a log fire with a wee dram after a long, bracing walk.

 Where should I stay in the Scottish Highlands?